Israel-Matheus/Israel-Matheus/README.md

 # Israel Matheus

 I've been interested in programming since my teenage years, especially in games.
 Over time, I began studying more seriously and diving deeper into the field.
 Since then, I’ve officially started my journey in development and have been constantly working to expand my knowledge.
-I'm always eager to learn new things and open to challenges and opportunities for both personal and professional growth..

 ---